 Taneytown comprises the far northwestern corner of Carroll County, centered on the intersection of MD 140 and MD 194.
 MD 140 is a principal arterial for its full length and provides access southeast to Westminster and west to Emmitsburg.
 MD 194 is a minor arterial except between Crouse Mill Road and Commerce Street through Taneytown's historic downtown, where it is upgraded to a major arterial.
-The roadway provides

-Pennsylvania, where it continues as PA 194 and provides to access Littlestown and Hanover.
+The roadway provides access southwest into Frederick County and northeast into Pennsylvania, where it continues as PA 194 and provides access to Littlestown and Hanover.